kubeshop/testkube-docs/docs/articles/resource-access-management.md

 # Resource Access Management

-Testkube provides flexible access-control to help you enforce how members of an Organisation have access to Environments and Resources (Workflows, Workflow Templates, Triggers and Webhooks).
+Testkube provides a flexible access-control mechanism to help you enforce how members of an Organisation have access to Environments and their Resources (Workflows, Workflow Templates, Triggers and Webhooks).

 ## Organisation Members and Teams